testillano/h2agent/README.md

   }
   ```

   Condition variables may also be created **automatically** by some transformations into variable targets (condition variable), to be used later in this `ConditionVar` filter.
+The best example is the `JsonConstraint` filter (explained later) working together with variable target, as it outputs "1" when validation is successful and does nothing when fails (target will be undefined variable).